 This generalizes the well-known vanishing theorem $M_{k}({\G})=0$ for $0<k<n/2-1$ in the scalar-valued case.
 This classical fact can be deduced from the vanishing of scalar-valued Jacobi forms (Fourier-Jacobi coefficients) of weight $<n/2-1$.
 Our proof of Theorem \ref{thm: VT I} is a natural generalization of this approach.
 The outline is as follows.

-The first step is to take the projection ${\Elk}\to {\rm Gr}^{\lambda_{1}}{\Elk}$ to the last graded quotient of the $J$-filtration for each $1$-dimensional cusp $J$.
-Then we apply the classical vanishing theorem of scalar-valued Jacobi forms (Proposition \ref{prop: Jacobi form vanish}) to ${\rm Gr}^{\lambda_{1}}{\Elk}$.
+The first step is to take the projection ${\Elk}\to {\rm Gr}^{-\lambda_{1}}{\Elk}$ to the first graded quotient of the $J$-filtration for each $1$-dimensional cusp $J$.
+Then we apply the classical vanishing theorem of scalar-valued Jacobi forms (Proposition \ref{prop: Jacobi form vanish}) to ${\rm Gr}^{-\lambda_{1}}{\Elk}$.
 This tells us that when $k-\lambda_{1}<n/2-1$, the Fourier coefficients of a modular form at a $0$-dimensional cusp $I\subset J$ are contained in a proper subspace of $V(I)_{\lambda,k}$.
-Finally, moving $J$ around $I$, we find that the Fourier coefficients are zero.
+Finally, running $J$ over all $1$-dimensional cusps containing $I$, we find that the Fourier coefficients are zero.

 The second step of this argument (and hence the bound in Theorem \ref{thm: VT I}) could be improved for some specific $({\G}, L)$ if a stronger vanishing theorem of classical Jacobi forms is available (cf.~Remark \ref{rmk: 2nd proof VT I}).
 Theorem \ref{thm: VT I} would be a prototype in this direction.